-The New York State Office of Parks, Recreation and Historic Preservation Niagara River Greenway Standing Committee will not meet on Wednesday, March 25, as previously announced, due to lack of business.
+The New York State Office of Parks, Recreation and Historic Preservation Niagara River Greenway Standing Committee (State Parks Standing Committee) will not meet Friday, Sept.
+27, as previously announced, due to lack of business.
 There are no projects to vote on.

 Press releases will be sent with updates regarding each meeting and more information can be found at https://parks.ny.gov/newsroom/meeting-notices/.

-The Niagara River Greenway Commission is a public benefit corporation established by Chapter 460 of the New York Laws of 2004, and charged with the planning and development of a greenway of interconnected parks, river access points and waterfront trails along the Niagara River from Lake Erie to Lake Ontario at the site of the historic Fort Niagara.
+The Niagara River Greenway Commission is a public benefit corporation established by Chapter 460 of the laws of 2004, charged with the planning and development of a greenway of interconnected parks, river access points and waterfront trails along the Niagara River from Lake Erie to Lake Ontario at the site of the historic Fort Niagara.

 To learn more about the New York State Office of Parks, Recreation and Historic Preservation log onto www.nysparks.state.ny.us.
-To learn more information about the Greenway Commission log onto www.niagaragreenway.org.
-For more information about NYPA and the relicensing of the Niagara project, visit http://niagara.nypa.gov.
+To learn more information about the Greenway Commission, visit www.niagaragreenway.org.
+For more information about NYPA and the relicensing of the Niagara project, log onto http://niagara.nypa.gov.